Gyanankur23/Gyanankur-Retail-Analysis/README.md

 - Interactive Dashboard
   - Integrates all Plotly figures into a Dash-based dashboard.
-  - Embeds the static violin plot image to offer an additional perspective.
+  - Embeds the static violin plot additional perspective.
   - Run locally to interact with the dashboard in real time.

 SQL Analysis 🗄️